sharanraj16/ultimateRPS/README.md

 CSS styles the game interface for a visually appealing design, including:

 - **Body Styling**: Applies a gradient background and centers content.
-The gradient blends light blue to dark blue and grey to black.
-- **Game Card Styling**: Features a dark gradient background with rounded corners and a shadow effect.
+- **Game Card Styling**: Features a  gradient background with rounded corners and a shadow effect.
 - **Button Styling**: Includes vibrant gradients, rounded corners, animations, hover effects, and active states.
 - **Modal Styling**: Ensures the modal is prominently displayed with a semi-transparent background and centered content.
-- **Theme Styles**: Multiple themes are available, allowing players to customize the game's appearance.
+-

 ### 3. **JavaScript**